0xTas/FLUTE-WELL/README.md

 > [!IMPORTANT]
 > Currently, the program only runs on Windows, as a Linux-compatible InputEngine hasn't yet been implemented.<br>
-> Animal Well does work on Linux via Proton, so I may implement this at some point in the future.
+> Animal Well does work on Linux via Proton, so I may implement this at some point in the future.<br>
 > I'm also open to accepting PRs if you would like to implement it yourself!

 ---